logo for best-norman-rockwell-art.com

 September 25, 1954 Issue of The Saturday Evening Post

-Breaking Home Ties, a painting by Norman Rockwell, appeared on the cover of The Saturday Evening Post published September 25, 1954.
+Breaking Home Ties, a Norman Rockwell painting, appeared on the cover of The Saturday Evening Post published September 25, 1954.

 This is another timeless favorite of Rockwell collectors, a classic for the ages.
 In fact, in 1955, this painting was voted by Saturday Evening Post readers as one of their all-time favorite.